-Tag Editor for Mac can help you clean up and organize the Music/iTunes library just in a few steps below.
+Tag Editor for Mac can help you clean up and organize the Music/iTunes library in just a few steps.

 Import files from Music and iTunes in Tag Editor

-Drag & Drop Music/iTunes audio tracks or import them from Music via menu File / Import from Music or ⌥⌘O keyboard shortcut.
-Alternatively, press the link Import from Music in the new blank window.
+Drag & Drop Music/iTunes audio tracks or import them from Music via menu File / Import from Music or the ⌥⌘O keyboard shortcut.
+Alternatively, click the Import from Music link in the new blank window.

 Read More: Opening files in Tag Editor >>